 The gold rush is on, and data is presently the new gold.
 The present digital transformation can be classified as a gold rush.
 Several enterprises are rolling out holistic and costly digital transformations with the ambition of discovering an important gold vein.
 A small fragment of these enterprises will achieve success with their ambition, while others will find one or two lessons and also benefit from massive digital investments.
 Presently, the rush is still on, and things are again taking shape.

 Just like in any other gold rush story, some companies will strike gold.
 For each of those success stories, you will unravel a different set of failures and false beginnings, which were reinforced by a lot of myths around digital transformation.
 Here are 10 such myths:

 This is very common in the industrial sector.
 Most digital transformations were pioneered by engineering, information and tech nerds who know little about business models and marketing.
 Therefore, most organizations find themselves in the 90/10 trap- 90% of attention, investments, and resources are channeled towards IT and Technology, while only 10% is allocated to marketing and business development.

 This is risky.
 A digital transformation that will end up successful is in the first place, a business model, and a strategic transformation.
 It must be ‘captained’ by marketing and strategy.
 The Chief Digital Officer must also double as a great marketing expert.
 Lastly, the allocation for marketing and technology must be at equilibrium-50/50.

 This myth holds that digital transformation is about offering digital products to clients and the market.
-This could be valid on paper and while developing strategy.
+This could be valid on paper and while developing a strategy.
 Nevertheless, digital transformation will fail if the appropriate tools are not made available internally.
 What this means is that for execution to be productive, internal digital transformation must precede the external one.

 This duality strategy is always a hard nut to crack at the management level.
 It is easier to acquire IoT gadgets than to educate the workforce on how RPA can help in simplifying business processes and automating mundane activities.